History of the Republican Party (United States): Roosevelt years: 1901–1909

 Theodore Roosevelt, who became president in 1901, had the most dynamic personality of the era.
 Roosevelt had to contend with men like Senator Mark Hanna, whom he outmaneuvered to gain control of the convention in 1904 that renominated him and he won after promising to continue McKinley's policies.
-More difficult to handle was conservative House Speaker Joseph Gurney Cannon, who blocked most of Roosevelt's legislative goals in 1906–1908.
+More difficult to handle was conservative Republican House Speaker Joseph Gurney Cannon, who blocked most of Roosevelt's legislative goals in 1906–1908.

 Roosevelt achieved modest legislative gains in terms of railroad legislation and pure food laws.
 He was more successful in Court, bringing antitrust suits that broke up the Northern Securities Company trust and Standard Oil.
 Roosevelt moved to the left in his last two years in office, but was unable to pass major Square Deal proposals.
 He did succeed in naming his successor, Secretary of War William Howard Taft, who easily defeated Bryan again in the 1908 presidential election.

 By 1907, Roosevelt identified himself with the left-center of the Republican Party.
 He explained his balancing act:

 Again and again in my public career I have had to make head against mob spirit, against the tendency of poor, ignorant and turbulent people who feel a rancorous jealousy and hatred of those who are better off.
 But during the last few years it has been the wealthy corruptionists of enormous fortune, and of enormous influence through their agents of the press, pulpit, colleges and public life, with whom I've had to wage bitter war."